Saturday night, 24 October 1998, PM

 It is usually extremely loud until 10 PM, which is lights out and silence.
 Even reading in bed, after lights out, is not allowed and deducts points.

 That is her day.
 Day in and day out.
-Sylvie almost never sees the outside of school or the group home.
+Sylvie almost never leaves the group home, other than to go to school.
 It’s like being in jail.

 She gets $12.00 a month spending money, for clothes, preferred toothpastes, tampons—because only maxi-pads are provided—or for anything else “personal” that she needs.
 She must provide receipts to prove she has not purchased drugs, alcohol, or cigarettes.
 No receipt, no money the following month.